kevingorski/kevingorski.com_source/contents/articles/typography-&-Can-You-Read-It-Now/index.md

 date: 2012-08-29 08:21
 template: article.jade

-# Typography & Can You Read It Now?

 Typography can be a subtle art.
 It's in front of us all day in one form or another, but it often takes extreme examples of high- or low-quality typography to [spur](http://www.typographydeconstructed.com/spur/) us to think – or even *care* – about type.
 Like most arts, the more you think about it, the more you notice details, which in turn makes you stop and evaluate what you might have glossed over before.
 This can be both enthralling and maddening.

 ## Productive Frustration